baabaablackgoat/shittyluareference/04-operators.md

 The keyword `end` closes the if statement, and the second `end` closes the function.

-Something you should know: Other languages have something reffered to as **Ternaries.** This is basically a shorthand version of an if-else statement that you want to keep compact. **Lua does not have this.**
+Something you should know: Other languages have something reffered to as **Ternaries.** This is basically a shorthand version of an if-else statement that you want to keep compact. **Lua does not have this.** Yes, you can bodge your own one, but just... don't.
+It's confusing as hell.

 An example Ternary in **JavaScript, NOT Lua**:
 ```js